 The South China Morning Post also sends out an email post-registration informing the user of 4 ways to make the most of their new account, supporting their onboarding efforts through an additional medium (email).

 Registration provides you with a unique opportunity to engage with your audience.
-This can be done through personalized content, email newsletters, and other forms of communication to keep users coming back to your site.
+This can be done through personalized content, email newsletters, and other forms of communication to ensure best user experience that will make users come back to your site.

 - Personalization: use the information collected during the registration process to personalize the user experience.
 For example, if you ask a user to provide their interests during registration, tailor content to their preferences.

 - Newsletter: engage users through a regular newsletter to form habits and keep users coming back for more content

 🏆Best in class example: The New York Times